 - Umami (meaty or savory)

-Kitties lack sweetness receptors, so they cannot taste anything sweet.
-Since they are carnivores, all they need in their nutrition is meat, so it’s not surprising your kitty cannot taste something it doesn’t need to eat.
+Cats lack sweetness receptors, so they cannot taste anything sweet.
+Since they are carnivores, all they need in their nutrition is meat, so it’s not surprising your cat cannot taste something it doesn’t need to eat.

 When it comes to other tastes, like bitterness, cats are susceptible to them, which helps them avoid toxins in their environment, which are commonly bitter.
 Their sensitivity to bitterness can be a sword with two blades since many cats will avoid medication when needed because the drugs taste bitter.
 There are even products like bitter apple spray people use to stop a cat from chewing and licking wounds, bandaging, furniture, etc.